linhtran1003/E-Commerce_Analysis/README.md

   <li>In 2020, Average Order Value (AOV) increased significantly compared to the previous year, with a notable 36% spike in January 2020.
 This increase coincided with the outbreak of COVID-19, which likely influenced changes in consumer purchasing behavior within the e-commerce market.</li>
   <li>However, higher AOV did not consistently translate into higher revenue.
 In fact, revenue in January 2020 reach one of its lowest level across the analyzed period, indicating that increasing the AOV alone was insufficient to complement the declines in customer demand.</li>
   <li>
     Visualizing the number of orders proves that declines in order volume, rather than AOV, were the primary driver of revenue downturns.
-Order count and total revenue closely mirror each other across both years, emphasizing that decline in revenue primarily due to fewer orders rather than the fluctuation in AOV or price of the products.
+Order count and total revenue closely mirror each other across both years, emphasizing that decline in revenue primarily due to fewer orders rather than the fluctuation in AOV of the products.
     <ul>
-      <li>In January 2020, the number of orders declined by approxiamtely 55%, directly leading to the sharp revenue drop despite having high AOV.</li>
+      <li>In January 2020, the number of orders declined by approxiamtely 55%, directly leading to the sharp revenue drop despite having high AOV during this particular month.</li>
       <li>Order volume recovered throughout 2020 and peaked in December with 1,671 orders, but also experienced notable declines in October 2020 and again in early 2021.</li>
     </ul>
   </li>